mishelashala/zettelkasten/reference/Software System Design.md

 #### Enforcing Politeness

 "The general idea of enforcing politeness is to download one page at a time from the same host.
 A delay can be added between two download tasks.
 The politeness constraint is implemented by maintain a mapping from website hostnames to download (worker) threads."

 Alex Xu, System Design Interview

+### Redirects

+#### 301 Redirect

+"A 301 redirect shows that the requested URL is 'permanently' moved to the long URL.
+Since it is permanently redirected, the browser caches the response, and subsequent requests for the same URL will not be sent to the URL shortening service.
+Instead, requests are redirected to the long URL server directly."

+Alex Xu, System Design Interview

+#### 302 Redirect

+"A 302 redirect means that the URL is 'temporarily' moved to the long URL, meaning that subsequent requests for the same URL will be sent to the URL shortening service first.
+Then, they are redirected to the long URL server."

+Alex Xu, System Design Interview